top of page

 What does Satan, the tempter, the enticer, offer to this weary man next?
 Power and its wealth from all the kingdoms of the earth.
 Satan offers Jesus Christ luxury, things of beauty.
 Remember Joseph the carpenter?
 Jesus has followed in the footsteps of His father.
 He is a mere carpenter who’s responsibility is to provide for his family.
 Joseph has died by this time and Jesus has a widowed mother and several younger siblings.
 He lives in a city that is oppressed by a harsh overlord.
 The taxes demanded by Rome are severe.
 Good, faithful Jews are caught beneath the Romans and the corrupted wealthy Jewish leaders.
 God, His father, must feel very remote and inaccessible.
 All this earthly power is offered to a weary man by the ruler of this world, Satan, if only Jesus Christ will worship him.
 But Jesus, a son of man, counters him, “Worship the Lord your God and serve him only.”
 Again, Jesus quotes the words of Moses, spoken to God’s people.

 When the devil had finished all this tempting, he left him until an opportune time.
 Matthew adds: Jesus said to him, “Away from me, Satan! ... and angels came and attended him.
-Jesus, hungry, weak, and so very far from His father’s home, but with the Holy Spirit, has remained faithful and resolute.
-He has been tested but an opportune time for a greater test is promised.
+Jesus, hungry, weak, and so very far from His father’s home, but with the Holy Spirit and the holy angels, has remained faithful and resolute.
+But an opportune time for a greater test is promised.

 Discussion